To Compare LMS Systems the Right Way, You Need to Understand How They Operate

 Why you should keep your eye on AI

-The concept is self-explanatory: content is delivered through more than one channel to educate the end user.
-It creates a high quality and flexible (and, if as above, equipped with smart tech, highly adaptable) learning environment.
+The concept is self-explanatory: Content is delivered through more than one channel to educate the end user.
+It creates a high quality and flexible online learning environment.
 And it’s not just about where learners access their content, but how.
-Where there’s text for those who can use their laptop to learn, there need be complementary audio for those commuting in their cars—making multichannel learning a crucial tool for accessibility.
+Where there’s text for those who can use their laptop to learn, there needs to be complementary audio for those commuting in their cars—making multichannel learning crucial for accessibility, too.

 Why you should keep your eye on multichannel learning

-Multichannel learning allows for anytime, anywhere access to training, which fosters an interest in lifelong learning.
-This in turn leads to faster development and application of skills learned, and an ever-present cycle of continual professional development.
+Multichannel learning allows for anytime, anywhere access through online training, which fosters an interest in lifelong learning and a cycle of continual professional development.

-For individuals with visual, auditory, cognitive and mobility disabilities, it’s important they can access learning content in pursuit of the same learning outcomes as their peers.
-Your learner population is no doubt diverse, so it’s important to create a learning environment that is comfortable for and welcoming to all.
-You’d be forgiven for thinking LMS accessibility is a single feature.
-However, it’s a series of features and design principles that alight to create a positive user experience (UX).
+For individuals with visual, auditory, cognitive and mobility disabilities, it’s important they can access the same learning outcomes as their peers.
+Your learner population is no doubt diverse, so you want to create a learning environment that is comfortable for and welcoming to all.

 The near-ubiquitous LXP sent out something of a war cry to the LMS when it barged onto the scene.
-Josh Bersin coined the phrase learning experience platform (LXP) to describe a select few platforms that were focused less on management and more on experience (duh), but the LXP has become its own behemoth in the time since.
+The phrase learning experience platform (LXP) originally described a select few platforms that were focused less on management and more on experience (duh), but the LXP has become its own behemoth in the time since.

-An LXP pulls content from different sources and third party providers to recommend and deliver tailored pathways for users.
+An LXP pulls content from different sources like training companies and third party providers to recommend and deliver tailored pathways for users.
 Sound familiar?
-It’s because AI, skills mapping and data analytics underpin the functionality ofintelligent discovery.
+It’s because there are three tenets of intelligent discovery:

-Most LXP systems already included some kind of skills-based categorisation for content.
-The new wave of thinking is towards building skills or capabilities assessments, inferences and learning pathways based on and that feeds back into LXP content.
+Most LXP systems already include some kind of skills-based categorisation for content.
+The new wave of thinking is towards building skills or capability assessments, inferences and learning pathways based on and that feeds back into LXP content.
 This allows learners to view content (and only content) that is relevant to their previous and current experience, career aspirations and interests.

 Tracking data, with good intentions.
-Many LXPs have, in the past, recommended content based on how many others have interacted with it.
-This is good, but we can do better—especially as a program with high interaction may edge out other, more valuable or credible content.
-Traffic is not necessarily a good indicator of value.
-Ergo, today’s swing is towards whatothersrecommend.
+In the past, many LXPs have recommended content based on how many others have interacted with it.
+This is good, but we can do better—especially as traffic is not necessarily a good indicator of value and a program with high interaction may edge out other, more valuable or credible content.
+Ergo, today’s swing is towards what others recommend.
 Confused?
 The difference is that other users can source content, recommend it for the LXP, and then the LXP decides who it is relevant for.

 This is the newest and most innovative approach to content analysis.
 With a few clicks of a button, your LXP can be programmed to analyse what content is trying to teach people.
 Automated pedagogical analysis creates a backlog of readymade and personalised training, assessments and microlearning for learners, based on everything from capabilities, credibility and expertise.
 Chatbots are new additions to this category too; based on conversation, they can recommend new content, pull up training history and estimate how long it may take to finish a course.